Dignitatis Humanae Institute Wins Right to Set Up Academy

 But Harnwell insisted to the Register that the DHI “didn’t make any fraudulent statements in the tender” and cited the court’s affirmation that the ministry “failed to provide any evidence” of such statements.
 He said the court also ruled that the ministry broke the law in annulling the lease 28 months after the decree of adjudication, when the limit for such an annulment is set at 18 months.

-Along with the court’s ruling with respect to of limit, Harnwell said the judges ruled that the DHI “had the necessary requisites to participate in the tender and to have been awarded the monastery.”
+Along with the court’s ruling with respect to the limit, Harnwell said the judges ruled that the DHI “had the necessary requisites to participate in the tender and to have been awarded the monastery.”

 He said the DHI now had won “four out of four legal decisions” over the past year and was “not remotely fazed” by the government’s appeal.